-During the 2018 United Nations Climate Change negotiations (the COP24), co-chairs of the Intergovernmental Panel on Climate Change presented the … Continue reading The Day the World Stood Still
+During the 2018 United Nations Climate Change negotiations (the COP24), co-chairs of the Intergovernmental Panel on Climate Change presented the latest scientific findings about what would happen if the world warms by 1.5ºC on average above pre-industrial levels.
+It was a special plenary session, meaning every nation was represented, as well as every international agency, … Continue reading The Day the World Stood Still

 For many Americans, climate change has long seemed like something remote in space and time, a crisis that would affect people in other places a long time into the future.
 For skeptics, it seemed like we didn’t have to prioritize climate mitigation in order to build a secure and prosperous American republic, even when thinking decades into the future.
 We are only just now beginning to see that the destabilization of Earth’s climate system is bringing real impacts directly into our communities, in the here and now.